 Cyclades Islands

-Santorini is located 130 nautical miles from Athens in the southern Aegean Sea.
-There is an airport in Santorini.
-It is common to either fly into or out of Santorini at the start or the end of a Greek island-hopping adventure.
+Santorini has an airport.
+It is common to fly into or out of Santorini at the start or end of a Greek island-hopping adventure.

 - Tour the highlights of Santorini and end the day with a wine-tasting!